MediCoder40/git-github-demo/README.md

 # git-github-demo
 This is for the sole purpose of demonstration of git and github.
 </br>
-Created by: Dr. Kushal Bhattarai
+Created by: Prof. Dr. Kushal Bhattarai